 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-I offer counselling at two locations.
-The Teddington location is about 10 minutes walk from Teddington, Strawberry Hill and Fulwell train stations, it is served by many buses e.g. 33, 281, 481 and 285, and there is free on street parking.
-The Fitzrovia clinic is a short walk from Tottenham Court Rd and Goodge St Tube Stations.
+My practice room in Teddington TW11 is about 12 minutes walk from Teddington, Strawberry Hill and Fulwell train stations.
+It is served by many buses e.g. 33, 281, 481 and 285, and there is free on street parking.